pdf-association/pdf-declarations/README.md

 https://pdfa.org/declarations/

 These strings provide standardized text for use in identifying PDF Declarations in user interfaces.
+In each string, the key is the
+URI for a PDF Declaration and the value is the PDF Association's display string intended for use in software UIs.

 If you want to add a PDF Declaration to the industry index please contact declarations@pdfa.org.